Yiling-J/cacheme-go/README.md

 ```
 #### Get multiple results from single store: `GetM`
+Get multiple keys from same store, also using Redis pipeline.
+For each key, if not in cache, call fetch function and store data to Redis.
 ```go
 qs, err := client.SimpleCacheStore.GetM("foo").GetM("bar").GetM("xyz").Do(ctx)
 // qs is a queryset struct, support two methods: GetSlice and Get